huggingface/blog/concrete-ml-inference-on-endpoints-fhe.md

 ### Adapting to your application or needs

-If you edit `play_with_endpoint.py`, you’ll see that we iterate over different samples of the test dataset, and run encrypted inferences directly on the endpoint.
+If you edit `play_with_endpoint.py`, you'll see that we iterate over different samples of the test dataset and run encrypted inferences directly on the Endpoint.

 ```python
 for i in range(nb_samples):